isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Brazilian Tea.md

 <section>
   <h4>Sun and soil needs:</h4>
    <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct or indirect sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 30cm deep.
-This makes them suitable for growing in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a> or large pots.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep.
+This makes them most suitable for growing in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
 	<br>
 </section>